Mastaaaa/LFT_Exam/README.md

 - public String toString() method, formatting Token class for printing.
 - Some Token constants for mono-simbol token.

-//Every token with more than 1 simbol is composed of an int Tag and an int Attribute Word extends Token has a:
+(Every token with more than 1 simbol is composed of an int Tag and an int Attribute)<br>
+Word extends Token has a:
 - public String lexeme attribute, representing attribute of the token,
 - public Word(int tag, String lexeme), initializing this.lexeme attribute to value of lexeme,